 The maturity dates of the intergroup loans are 2022 and 2024 and the Subordinated perpetual debentures have no fixed redemption dates.
 However, the loans can be extended one more year.
-In practice, the loans will have the same maturity as the Subordinated perpetual debentures issued, as the intragroup loans will be extended until the Subordinated perpetual debentures will be repaid to the holders.
+In practice, the loans will have the same maturity as the Subordinated perpetual debentures issued, as the maturity date of the intragroup loans will be contractually extended time and again until the Subordinated perpetual debentures will be repaid to the holders.
 Immediate repayment should follow in case of repayment of the Subordinated perpetual debentures.

-At its sole discretion, the Company may elect to defer any payments of interests on the Subordinated perpetual debentures, whereas this option is not applicable to the intragroup loans, so if the Company defers interest on the Subordinated perpetual debentures, it will still receive the interest on the intercompany loan.
-In practice, the interest received will be on-lent again to its parent company in the same conditions as the interest deferred, until the interest will be paid to the holders.
-It is the usual policy of the Company to invest its surplus funds with Naturgy Energy Group.
+At its sole discretion, the Company may elect to defer any payments of coupons on the Subordinated perpetual debentures.
+Coupons deferred are, however, mandatorily settled ultimately upon redemption of the Subordinated perpetual debentures or if the guarantor, Naturgy Energy Group, S.A., pays dividends in cash in respect of its ordinary shares, or if the Company pays dividends of its ordinary shares.
+However, the Company has never opted for it.
+Though, this option is not applicable to the intragroup loans, so if the Company defers interest on the Subordinated perpetual debentures, it would still receive the interest on the intercompany loan.
+In that situation, the loan interest received would be on-lent again to its parent company by means of a new intragroup loan as it is the usual policy of the Company to invest its surplus in Naturgy Energy Group.

-(in Thousands of Euro) 2018 2017
+(in Thousands of Euro) 2019 2018

 Long term

-At 1 January 1,490,093 1,488,546
+At 1 January 1,491,706 1,490,093

-Amortized cost released 1,613 1,547
+Amortized cost released 1,683 1,613

-As at 31 December 1,491,706 1,490,093
+As at 31 December 1,493,389 1,491,706

 Short term

 At 1 January 18,087 18,087

-Interest income 62,840 62,840
+Interest income 62,780 62,840

-Interest received (62,840) (62,840)
+Interest received (62,834) (62,840)

-As at 31 December 18,087 18,087
+As at 31 December 18,033 18,087

-Total 1,509,793 1,508,180
+Total 1,511,422 1,509,793